New Jersey Network

 - 23 November 1983: The Five Doctors airs, 8.00 to 9.30pm.

-- 3 December 1983: The Tom Baker stories commence screening.
+- 3 December 1983: The Tom Baker stories commence screening, Saturdays at 9pm.

 - 16 February 1985: The newly-released package of all 24 Jon Pertwee stories makes its US debut.
 This package sees Spearhead from Space, Frontier in Space, Planet of the Daleks and Invasion of the Dinosaurs screening for the first time in the US.